Boulder Valley School District: 6-12 Schools

-High school
+High schools

 Bond project

 In 2006, $296.8 million was approved for district facility improvements by the voters of the Boulder Valley School District.
 The bond planned to cover 63 projects.
 There were several themes formed in respect to the types of fixes needed in each school: improve the physical condition of buildings, educational functionality improvements, replacement schools, safe/healthy/comfortable schools, educational innovation, early childhood education, operational efficiency/functionality, enrollment growth in east county, and energy efficiency/sustainability.
 There are three phases planned, with the most needed changes in the first phase.
 The process to identify the needs of each facility was a two year long assessment that included gathering information and public processing.
 The work included reviewing existing data, onsite inspections, interviews, and committee meetings.